The ShopBase REST Admin API applies rate limits to the API requests that it receives. Every request is subject to throttling under the general limits.

 The default settings are as follows:

-- Bucket size:
+Bucket size: 30

-- Leak rate:
+Leak rate: 2/second

-If the bucket size is exceeded, then an HTTP 429 Too Many Requestserror is returned.
+If the bucket size is exceeded, then an HTTP 429 Too Many Requests error is returned.
 The bucket empties at a leak rate of two requests per second.
 To avoid being throttled, you can build your app to average two requests per second.
 The throttle is a pass or fail operation.
 If there is available capacity in your bucket, then the request is executed without queueing or processing delays.
 Otherwise, the request is throttled.

-You can check how many requests you've already made using the ShopBase X-Sb-Shop-Api-Call-Limitheader that was sent in response to your API request.
+You can check how many requests you've already made using the ShopBase X-Sb-Shop-Api-Call-Limit header that was sent in response to your API request.
 This header lists how many requests you've made for a particular shop.
 For example: